Sailen Ghosh

 Sailen Ghosh (8 December 1928 – 14 August 2016.) was a Bengali child literator and a dramatist.

 Career

 Sailen Ghosh played a role in the drama Dakghar, written by Rabindranath Tagore, when he was in Class IX.
 The death of the protagonist Amal at the end of the story affected him so much that he wrote a new drama, Gharer Kheya, by adopting the same theme.

 Ghosh wrote and directed dramas for children.
 In 1959, he became affiliated with the Manimela organisation and started writing for them.
 He won several awards, including the prestigious Sangeet Natak Akademi Award, Vidyasagar Award and Jawaharlal Nehru Fellowship.
 He wrote several short stories, novels and dramas for children in various Bengali magazines, including Anandamela and Sandesh.

-He lived alone in his apartment at Kestopur, Kolkata.

 Sishu Rangan

 Ghosh was a founder member and actively involved with the Sishu Rangan organisation, a voluntary body that teaches children the basics of acting, dancing and singing.
 It was established in 1970.
 He was the General Secretary of Sishu Rangan, from its foundation day to till 6 March 2016.